 A current passing through a wire creates a magnetic field.
 The field strength is proportional to the current.
 Fortunately, passing the same current in opposite directions through adjacent wires tends to cancel the external field.
 This also minimizes the net inductance in the wires.
-In all Gamry Instruments Reference 3000 Counter/Working cable, the current carrying leads are bound together.
-From your basic physics course, you may remember that the $E \otimes B$ cross-product relationship for current through a wire obeys the Right-Hand-Rule.
-If you thumb points in the direction of the current flow in a wire, when you curl your fingers around the wire, the magnetic field curves around the wire in the same direction as your fingers.
+In all Gamry Instruments Reference 3000 Counter/Working cables, the current-carrying leads are bound together.

-The current in the primary wires is flowing in opposite directions in the two wires, so your thumb points in opposite directions for each wire, causing some cancellation of the fields.
-If the wires were in exactly the same place, the cancellation would be perfect.
+From basic physics, the $\mathbf{E} \otimes \mathbf{B}$ cross-product relationship for current through a wire obeys the Right-Hand-Rule: if your right thumb points in the direction of the current flow in a wire, when you curl your fingers around the wire, the magnetic field curves around the wire in the same direction as your fingers.
+The current in the primary wires is flowing in opposite directions in the two wires of the cable, so your thumb points in opposite directions for each wire, causing some cancellation of the fields.
+If the wires were superimposed, in exactly the same place, the cancellation would be perfect.

-Since the wires cannot be in identically the same location, the cancellation is imperfect, and some net magnetic field is always present.
+Because the wires cannot be in identically the same location, the cancellation is imperfect, and some net magnetic field is always present.
 The more the wires are separated, the larger the net field.

 The most common arrangement for inductance and field minimization is the twisted pair.
 Two insulated wires are simply twisted together.
-A coaxial wire arrangement with current flowing in opposite directions in the center conductor and the outer conductor is also effective.
+A coaxial-wire arrangement with current flowing in opposite directions in the center conductor and the outer conductor is also effective.